Key Management System

 You will also need to specify the AWS region, which is also included in the ARN string.
 In the example above, the region is

 us-west-2.
 The region is where your KMS instance resides.
-In the next step, you will need to specify a region as shown in the Region column in the Amazon API Gateway table.
+In the next step, you will need to specify a region as shown in the Region column in the Amazon API Gateway table(Link opens in a new window).

 Step 3: Configure Tableau Server for AWS KMS